CalCOFI/rCRUX/README.md

 **Blast-formatted database**

 rCRUX requires a local blast-formatted nucleotide database.
-These can be user generated or download a pre-formatted database from [NCBI](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
-NCBI provides a tool for downloading databases as part of the blast+ package.
+These can be user generated or download a pre-formatted database from [NCBI](https://ftp.ncbi.nlm.nih.gov/blast/db/).
+NCBI provides a tool (perl script) for downloading databases as part of the blast+ package.
 A brief help page can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK569850/).

 **Taxonomizr**